cloudflare/cloudflare-docs/products/pages/src/content/platform/functions.md

 <Aside type="note" header="Functions is currently in beta">

 You can track current issues that the Pages team is fixing in [Known Issues](/platform/known-issues).
+Please let us know any unreported issues by posting in our [Discord](https://discord.com/invite/cloudflaredev).

 </Aside>